Relationships and Sex Education (RSE) Policy

 This policy will be available to parents via the school website and hard copies will be available upon request.

-This document has been drafted by Alexa Aston in consultation with and approval from Wendy Burton and Steve Boyes and revised by Rosanne Awadalla after discussion with the SLT.
+This document has been drafted by Alexa Aston in consultation with and approval from Wendy Burton and Steve Boyes.
+It has been revised and updated by Rosanne Awadalla after discussion with the SLT.

 It will be reviewed annually by Rosanne Awadalla (Head of PSHE) in consultation with Wendy Burton (DSL) and Steve Boyes (external regulatory consultant), and updated in line with DfE guidelines and the ISI inspection framework.